NomikuH8/mangli/README.md

 `<volumes>` are the volumes that you want to download. e.g.: `1 4-6 8 9`

 a volume can be `none`. the `none` volume contains chapters without volume, that may be waiting it to finish.

+#### long way:

-get more options, like download and convert a single chapter (not yet implemented):
+get more options, like download and convert a single chapter:
 `mangli <manga-id>`